 Rice Epicurean has a storied history.
-While technically not being completely gone, the single store that exists today is a far cry from the chain that once existed.
-The original store, which opened on May 5, 1937, was located on Rice Boulevard hence the original name of “Rice Boulevard Food Market”.
+While technically not being completely gone, the single store that exists today is a far cry from the 55 store chain that once existed.
+The original location, which opened on May 5, 1937, was on Rice Boulevard hence the name “Rice Boulevard Food Market”.
 The store was one of only two establishments in the now popular Rice Village Shopping Center.

 In April of 1957 a second location was opened in the Tanglewood area at 5016 San Felipe.
 The fact that this new location was so far from the Rice area necessitated a change in name to “Rice Food Markets”.
 By 1960 Rice had added another location bringing their total up to 3.
 The same year a merger took place with another grocery chain owned by a local family known as “Jack’s”.
 This brought the total store count up to 6.
 The chain had a brief stint on the public market from 1968 through the late 70s.
 Which ended when the original founding family reclaimed control of the store.

 In the 1980s Rice hit its peak number of stores at 55.
 To help fit the turbulent local grocery market of the time, the chain converted some of their stores into discount grocery retailers “Grocery World” and “PriceBuster”.
 In 1984 Rice took control of 5 Weingarten’s Grocery stores, after the Weingarten family decided to exit the grocery market and deal in real estate instead.
 In 1985 Rice purchased multiple Eagle Supermarket locations in Houston.
-The parent company of Eagle, Lucky Stores had closed their stores in Houston approximately one month before Rice’s acquisition.
+The parent company of Eagle, Lucky Stores had closed their Houston stores approximately one month before Rice’s acquisition.

 Rice Epicurean Emerges